 Mobility Component is based on your ability of moving around and the rate at which you are paid will depend on the intensity of your disability and is paid either at a standard rate or an enhanced rate.

 Personal Independence Payment (PIP) is the payment made to cover extra costs which one may incur in treating a long term disability or a critical long medical condition.
 However, it is important to notice that Personal Independence Payment (PIP) is based on how a person’s condition is affecting him or her and is not based on the condition itself.

 The main eligibility criteria while assessing an individual’s case are:

 Before payment is made out, the individuals are assessed for the intensity of their disabilities or medical conditions on certain criteria, called as assessment criteria, which is designed to consider the individuals’ ability to carry out a range of everyday activities and claimants will receive score, also called as point score for each activity, depending on their performance and the help or assistance they required to complete each activity.

-There are in total 12 activities to assess daily living and mobility component of PIP, which are:
+There are in total 12 activities to assess daily living and mobility component of Personal Independence Payment (PIP), which are:

 Daily Living Components:

 The total score received by an individual for each activity under Daily Living Components and Mobility Components will determine the level or the amount he is entitled for.
 If he has scored somewhere between 08 – 11 points qualifies him for standard rate of that particular component however, if he has scored 12 or more, it means that the person is entitled for the enhanced rate of that particular component.